By Gabriel Andre – Art in Tanzania internship

 4. Combining economic development and environmental responsibility: TWIGA CEMENT example

 The challenge for TWIGA is colossal.
 On the one hand, it is one of the biggest employers in the region, employing hundreds (more than 300 in 2019) of people.
-These jobs are indispensable for people’s survival from a human and community point of view.
+These jobs are indispensable for people’s survival from both a human and community perspective.
 Moreover, it is one of the main reasons for the region’s development, where their cement has enabled the construction of many buildings and most of the houses.
 However, it is one of the biggest emitters of greenhouse gases.
-It is at the origin of many environmental challenges, particularly its production: Soil erosion, soil health, topography, deforestation, pollution of waterways, and health and safety of workers and community.
+It is at the origin of many environmental challenges, particularly in its production, including soil erosion, degradation of soil health, topography, deforestation, pollution of waterways, and the health and safety of workers and the community.
+We had the chance to visit it and realised some essential facts on that day.
+First, the presence of a military base on the company’s premises testifies to an economic state interest and voluntary security for the factory.
+Second, most workers’ passes also have a Chinese translation, which testifies to a financial interest from China.

-The nursery’s goal is to mitigate the damage to the surrounding environment and improve the health and well-being of underserved groups in the community, such as schoolchildren and prisoners, by providing free shade trees.
+The nursery’s goal is to mitigate environmental damage and improve the health and well-being of underserved groups in the community, such as schoolchildren and prisoners, by providing free shade trees.
 The nursery enhances air quality and the environment at large through carbon sequestration.
 In the nursery, they have quite a lot of species going from the Averrhoa bilimbi (culinary interest and the leaves serve as a paste on itches, swelling, rheumatism, mumps, or skin eruption) to the moringa oleifera (Its young pods and leaves are used as vegetables.
 The seeds are also used to purify water, as a detergent, or as a medicinal plant.) and even mint.

 However, challenges remain to overcome, such as the six volunteers in the nursery compared to the hundreds of people employed in the factory.
 Despite all the efforts made, we can still understand where the priority is.